SixArm/mast-cell-help/topics/nicotinamide-adenine-dinucleotide-iv-therapy/index.md

 * **Addiction Treatment Claims:** NAD+ IV therapy has been used in some addiction treatment centers as part of detoxification protocols, particularly for individuals recovering from substance use disorders.

-**Administration:** NAD+ IV therapy involves the intravenous infusion of NAD+.
-The duration and frequency of infusions can vary, and the therapy should be administered under the supervision of qualified healthcare professionals.

 * **Safety Considerations:** The safety profile of NAD+ IV therapy is not fully understood, and potential side effects or long-term effects are areas of ongoing research.